microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 1. bundling with your npm package, or
 2. publishing to the [@types organization](https://www.npmjs.com/~types) on npm.

-If you control the npm package you are publishing declarations for, then the first approach is favored.
+If your package is written in TypeScript then the first approach is favored.
+Use the `--declaration` flag to generate declaration files.
-That way, your declarations and JavaScript always travel together.
+This way, your declarations and JavaScript always be in sync.

+If your package is not written in TypeScript then the second is the prefered approch.

 # Including declarations in your npm package